acadadev/rosrider_doc/README.md

 </div>

-Below is an image of a minimal chassis designed for lane-following tasks using image processing.
-This compact setup incorporates two encoder gear motors, a Raspberry Pi 4 computer, and a ROSRider card, all seamlessly integrated into a minimal footprint.
+The typical minimal setup incorporates two encoder gear motors, a Raspberry Pi computer, and a ROSRider card, all seamlessly integrated into a minimal footprint.

-This streamlined platform empowers developers to quickly prototype and experiment with autonomous vehicle concepts, making it an ideal tool for learning and innovation in robotics.
+This integrated control card, paired with its comprehensive ROS software package, streamlines development by handling complex low-level tasks.
+This empowers developers to rapidly prototype and experiment with autonomous vehicle concepts, making it an ideal toolkit for learning and innovation in robotics.

 - [Introduction](01_INTRO/README.md)
 - [Connections and Pinmaps](02_PINMAP/README.md)